kubespace-io/napptive-applications/applications/grafana/napptive/standardComponent/README.md

 Deployment in the catalog and configuration and in some cases the container image is maintained and updated by [davma.io](https://github.com/davma-io)

-This application is for development only, it is strongly recommended not to use it in production environments.
-It is not deployed with data persistence. __Deploy the standard version for data persistence__.
+ __This version of the application is designed for SMALL PRODUCTION ENVIRONMENTS__.

+__ATTENTION Before performing the deployment you must deploy the storage component for data persistence with the STORAGE tag__.

 For more information, help or specific deployments you can contact [here](mailto:contact@davma.io).